 Depending on the plan, night guard appliances may be covered in part by dental insurance.
 To be sure, we will review your specific coverage amounts and let you know of any out-of-pocket expenses for your care.
 Our team wants to help you maximize your insurance benefits and can assist you in finding alternative payment options if you are not using insurance for your bruxism treatment.
 We take several convenient payment methods and offer in-house and third-party financing options to help you get the care you need for a comfortable, confident smile.

 Keep bruxism from interfering with your oral health, comfort, and general well-being.
 Untreated teeth grinding and clenching can lead to TMJ problems, damaged teeth and fillings, headaches, and a wide range of other problems.
-Dr. Prasifka and Dr. Nguyen are very experienced in treating bruxism for improved quality of life and can help you determine if a custom night guard or additional treatment options are the best solutions for restoring your health.
+Our dentists are very experienced in treating bruxism for improved quality of life and can help you determine if a custom night guard or additional treatment options are the best solutions for restoring your health.
 Contact Made Ya Smile Dental in Sugar Land, TX today for personalized bruxism care from a skilled and friendly team.